Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-efficient ML

-Native support of ML in 6G is essential for dealing with the increasing complexity and automation of networks while improving their performance~\cite{loven2019edgeai,ahmad2020machine,peltonen20206g,LopezMahmood.2022}.
+Native ML support is essential for dealing with the increasing complexity and automation of 6G networks while improving their performance~\cite{loven2019edgeai,ahmad2020machine,peltonen20206g,LopezMahmood.2022}.
 ML techniques can help address issues such as increasing traffic demands, real-time QoS requirements, and resource allocation.
 However, these benefits usually come at high computational and memory requirements.
-Therefore, energy-efficient algorithms are paramount for network sustainability~\cite{ML_IoT}.
+Therefore, energy-efficient ML algorithms are paramount for network sustainability~\cite{ML_IoT}.

-Several ML characteristics affect EC.
-In general, larger models with more parameters require more energy to be trained and exploited.
-In addition, training time (TRNT) and inference time (INFT) directly affect the EC at the training and inference phases, respectively.
+Several ML features affect EC.
+In general, larger models, i.e., with more parameters, require more energy to be trained and exploited.
+Also, training time (TRNT) and inference time (INFT) directly affect the EC at the training and inference phases, respectively.
 Therefore, the trade-offs between power cost and performance reward require special attention.

-As shown in Fig.~\ref{mainML}, ML approaches are broadly classified as supervised learning (SL), unsupervised learning (UL), and reinforcement learning (RL).
+As shown in Figure~\ref{mainML}, ML approaches are broadly classified as supervised learning (SL), unsupervised learning (UL), and RL.
 In SL, the model is trained on a labeled dataset that contains the correct outcome for the corresponding input.
 SL can be used for tasks such as predicting energy usage based on historical data or identifying energy-efficient products based on specific features~\cite{morocho2019machine}.
-Meanwhile, UL does not require labeled data and therefore can be used, for instance, to identify patterns in energy usage data, detect anomalies that may indicate energy waste, or reduce the dimensionality of the data~\cite{fourati2021survey}.
+Meanwhile, UL does not require labeled data and thus can be used, e.g., to identify patterns in energy usage data, detect anomalies that may indicate energy waste, or reduce the dimensionality of the data~\cite{fourati2021survey}.
 In RL, effective solutions are learned over time given constraints imposed by the inputs and without attempting to find hidden categories or structures.
 RL is suitable for solving problems with multiple optimal solutions\cite{klaine2017survey}, such as optimizing energy usage in buildings or predicting optimal times to charge electric vehicles.
-Notice that RL algorithms can be computationally intensive, but they have the potential to improve energy efficiency over time by learning from experiences and making adjustments accordingly~\cite{van2016deep}.
+Notice that RL algorithms can be computationally intensive, but they have the potential to improve EE over time by learning from experiences and making adjustments accordingly~\cite{van2016deep}.